Last Updated on

 On top of that, DS 218+ supports 10-bit 4K H265 online transcoding which means now you can access 4K content from a remote location, no matter whether your device supports it or not.

 To have even more features, there's an app called Package Centre.
 This app is also found on Synology routers, and you can think of it as an App Store for this unit.

-Installing different apps, such as Moments: a photo management app, and Synology’s Drive: A cloud storage service like Google Drive and Dropbox, from package centre will further enhance the abilities of DS218+,
+Installing different apps, such as Moments: a photo management app, and Synology’s Drive: A cloud storage service like Google Drive and Dropbox, from package center, will further enhance the abilities of DS218+,

-But before you disappoint, Synology has a solution in the form of Synology C2, a free backup solution for all your important files that stores all of your files on the Synology-guarded servers.
+But before you disappoint, Synology has a solution in the form of Synology C2, a free backup solution for all your important files that stores all of your data on the Synology-guarded servers.

 WD My Cloud Personal: Check Price On Amazon

 My cloud personal is hybrid storage by WD which gives you best of two different worlds: It's more compact and costs less than most of the other NASes while giving you way more functionality than traditional Externals Hard drives.

 Having the dimensions of 4.72" x 5.5" x 6.7", it looks more like a book, instead of a storage device.